Eicot/Assignment1-Eicot/readme.md

   * Converting to GeoJSON
     1. Data are downloaded and filtered by population gender, age and properties type for each planning area and sub zones.
     2. GeoJSON file with Singapore Sub Zones Coordinates Plan is downloaded.
-    3. Once filtered data are ready from Step 1, load data manually into GeoJSON file using [geojson.io](https://geojson.io/#map=10.34/1.3147/103.8471).
+    3. Once filtered data are ready from Step 1, load data manually into GeoJSON file using [geojson.io](https://geojson.io/#map=10.34/1.3147/103.8471).(As shown in below photo)
     4. Upload the updated GeoJSON for project
        ![gejsonio](images/gejsonio.png)